Weilando/grimm_bert/README.md

 ## Caches

+The software uses caches to enable executions in offline HPC environments and to speed up repeated calculations.

 - Models and tokenizers: [/model_cache](/model_cache)
 - Corpora: [/data/corpora](/data/corpora)
 - Word vector matrix and raw `id_map` per corpus: user defined result location

+## System Requirements

+Our annotated Toy corpus with three sentences can be executed on a standard computer, e.g., with a dual-core CPU and 8GB RAM.
+For the SemCor corpus, we recommend 16GB RAM and one CPU.
+Please note that you mainly benefit from a multicore CPU or GPU while calculating word vectors with CharacterBERT.
+As the first pipeline run caches the word vectors for reuse, further runs do not need multiple cores.

 ## Tests